Discover the risks and dangers of failing to register a trademark to understand the value and importance of trademark registration for your brand.

 The usage can be minimal but must take place in South Africa.

-How long is a trademark valid once it has been registered?
+How long is a trademark valid once it has been registered in South Africa?

 The trademark registration is valid for 10 years, starting from the date you apply.

-Who is eligible to challenge my trademark application?
+Who is eligible to challenge my trademark application in South Africa?

 Anyone with a vested interest can challenge a trademark application.